RackHD/smi-service-virtualnetwork/README.md

 To optionally secure the REST endpoints, the micro-service comes compiled with spring-security-oauth2 libraries, and endpoints have pre-defined roles annotated.

-The micro-service also serves as a reference implementation for a stand-alone virtualnetwork JAR library (smi-lib-virtualnetwork) that can be used independently when writing your own implementation.
+The micro-service also serves as a reference implementation for a stand-alone virtualnetwork JAR library (https://github.com/RackHD/smi-lib-virtualnetwork) that can be used independently when writing your own implementation.

 ---

 ### How to Launch

-Under Construction.
-Docker container not yet published on DockerHub.....

 ##### Option 1.
 Linking to a postgres database:
 1. Start the postgres database first